My Story

 The moment I chose myself, chose life, chose potential, everything accelerated.

-Within weeks of getting sober, I enrolled in a Master’s in Organizational Behavior and Development.
-I didn’t enroll to heal myself.
-I enrolled because I wanted to change the world.
-I wanted to understand change properly, structurally, psychologically, systemically.
+Within weeks of getting sober, I came off my meds, fell in love and decided I wanted to help change the world.
+I enrolled in a Master’s in Organizational Behavior and Development, because I wanted to understand change properly, structurally, psychologically, systemically.
 I wanted to work on big problems.
 Societal problems.
-I wanted to become a professional problem solver.
+I wanted to become a professional problem solver.Â

 But somewhere along the way, something unexpected happened.